-The England Junior Programme (EJP) consists of five progressive groups; Discover, Engage, Progress, Excel and England Performance Programme (also known as Perform) with Discover, Engage, Progress and Excel making up the England Junior Pathway (EJP).
+The England Junior Programme (EJP) consists of six progressive groups; Discover, Engage, Progress, Excel and England Senior Performance Programme (Perform and Develop) with Discover, Engage, Progress and Excel making up the England Junior Pathway (EJP).

-Progress through the EJP is determined by results at a number of identified competitions, commitment by the player to their badminton development and progress against agreed goals (e.g. physical improvement, tactical awareness etc)
+Progression through the EJP is determined by results at a number of identified competitions, commitment by the player to their badminton development and progress against agreed goals (e.g. physical improvement, tactical awareness etc).
+You can find further information under the heading Criteria, Pathway Planner & Support Offer below.

 - Training Opportunities